Preventing stillbirth: the role of the immune system in rejecting the placenta

 Why do we need this research?

-We want to know more about the causes of CHI so that we can better identify, manage and prevent the condition.
+We want to know more about the causes of CHI so that we can better identify, manage and prevent it.

 What’s happening in this project?